University of South Florida

 Email (alt): psipiora (at) gmail.com

-Phillip Sipiora has taught at USF since receiving his doctorate in English from the University of Texas at Austin in 1985.
-He teaches undergraduate and graduate courses in twentieth-century American literature and film.
-He has won four major teaching awards, including the Jerome Krivanek Award for Outstanding Teacher in 2009.
-He is the founding editor of The Mailer Review, co-sponsored by the University of South Florida and the Norman Mailer Society.
-He actively participates in the USF English graduate program, having directed a number of M.A. theses and more than four dozen dissertations to completion.
-Prof. Sipiora’s teaching and research interests focus on the exploration of literary and cinematic grammar and rhetoric.
+Phillip Sipiora has taught at USF since receiving his doctorate in English from the University of Texas at Austin.
+He teaches undergraduate and graduate courses in Modern American literature and Film.
+He has won four major teaching awards, including the Jerome Krivanek Award for Outstanding Teacher (2009).
+He is the founding editor of The Mailer Review, co-sponsored by the University of South Florida and The Norman Mailer Society.
+He actively participates in the USF English graduate program, having directed a number of MA theses and approximately five dozen dissertations.